AndyOGo/stylelint-declaration-strict-value/README.md

 # Usage

-Add it to your stylelint config `plugins` array, then add `"scale-unlimited/declaration-strict-value"` to your rules, specifying the property for which you want to check the usage of variables, functions or keywords.
+Add it to your stylelint config `plugins` array, then add `"scale-unlimited/declaration-strict-value"` to your rules, specifying the property for which you want to check the usage of variables, functions, keywords or values.

 Like so: